github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 ### Reporting consistent filepaths

 The filepath has to be consistent across the runs to enable a computation of a stable fingerprint.
-If the filepath differs for the same result, you're not able to close `fixed` issues automatically or you end up having multiple alerts for the issue/problem/code.
+If the filepaths differ for the same result, each time there is a new analysis a new alert will be created, and the old one will be closed.
+This will cause having multiple alerts for the same result.

 ### Including data for fingerprint generation